HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-codegeneration.png)

 * **Target Project** – The target project in which the generated code file will be generated.
-* **Code Generation Target File** – the name of the file that will contain the generated code.
+* **Code Generation Target File** – The name of the file that will contain the generated code.
 Remember to add the appropriate extension, e.g. ".cs" for c-sharp files.
 * **Base Namespace** – The namespace that class will be generated in.
-* **Header Transform File** – The TT file used to generate the header of the generated file.
+* **Header Transform File** – The T4 template file used to generate the header of the generated file.
-* **Base Project Transform File** – The TT file used to generate output for each item in the generated file.
+* **Base Project Transform File** – The T4 template file used to generate output for each item in the generated file.
 * **Sitecore Fields to Pass to Code Generation** – Standard Sitecore fields that should be passed to the code generation template.
 By default standard Sitecore fields are skipped but developer created fields are always passed to the code generator.

 Please see the code generation section below for more information on the Code Generation property page.